Imagine walking high above the forest awash with hues of red and gold?

 You may like:

-The walkway is built among the treetops and is over half a kilometer long.
+The walkway is built among the treetops and spans over half a kilometre.
 The views from up here are breathtaking.
-You can see the entire forest, with its lush, green trees and shimmering, blue lakes.
-You will have incredible 360 picturesque views on this one-of-a-kind canopy tour.
+You can see the entire forest, with its lush trees and shimmering blue lakes.
+You will have incredible 360-degree picturesque views on this one-of-a-kind canopy tour.

 View this post on Instagram